-Back in January, we looked at harnessing the marketing power of Instagram – many of you found this an interesting topic, so we’ve decided to look in more detail at how you can use the platform to bring in more clients to your clinic.
+We’ve previously looked at harnessing the marketing power of Instagram – many of you found this an interesting topic, so we’ve decided to look in more detail at how to get more clients on Instagram, as well as how you can use the platform to bring in more clients to your clinic.

 Who’s using Instagram and why it matters to your clinic